mattztech/spring-cloud-config-demo/README.md

 Running docker-compose up in the root directory will set up a test server and client.
 Hit http://localhost:8080/message to see it in action.

 The above command starts up the server and client, with the client pulling configuration about what message to show from the server.
-For more information abotu this refer to the docs.
+For more information about this refer to the docs.